 Besides Italian researchers and students living in Singapore, the group welcomes citizens from all countries who have worked or studied in Italy in the fields of science and technology, and Italian scientists who are interested in moving to Singapore or in collaborating with Singaporean research institutions.
 Furthermore, the group wants to serve as a point of reference for international organizations interested in fostering collaboration between Italy and Singapore, and as a support for families of Italian researchers and technologists living in Singapore.
-The current group coordinator (since 2011) is Dr Erik Cambria, Associate Professor at NTU Singapore.
+The group was featured in Lianhe Zaobao, Singapore's premier Chinese lifestyle newspaper, on 3rd September 2012.
+The current group coordinator is Erik Cambria.

 Main objectives of the group